CarlosAMolina/pre-commit-js/README.md

 Copy all the files in your project.

+### package.json

+Replace `pre-commit-js` with the name of your project.

+Update values of:

+- desription
+- main

-Modify the `package.json` file, replace `pre-commit-js` with the name of your project.
-My name appears in this file too, modify it.
+My name and my GitHub account appear in this file too, modify them.

 ## Configuration